Title IX Sexual Misconduct Policy

 Special Considerations for Anonymous Complainants

 The University will maintain the confidentiality of the Complainant’s identity during its interim response and implementation of Supportive Measures.
-Where a Complainant desires to file a Formal Complaint and proceed with the Grievance Process, the Complainant cannot remain anonymous to the Respondent.
+Where a Complainant desires to file a Complaint and proceed with the Grievance Process, the Complainant cannot remain anonymous to the Respondent.
 However, the identities of Complainants, Respondents, and witnesses may be kept confidential from anyone not involved in the Grievance Process.

 Complaint Against Title IX Coordinator